AlessandroSpallina/JASM/README.md

  - clean (cleans object files and other things)
  - cleanbin (cleans bin/ directory except placeholder to avoid bin directory gets deleted from git when staging)

+*Compiler*
+We use GCC with -O2 -pipe -Wall -std=c11 flags which can be changed inside Makefiles in cli/ and core/ changing CFLAGS

+*Nerdy*
+We use C11

 ### Project Structure

  - bin/: where binaries are placed after compilation